Avatar photo

 By Ron Pereira - March 26th, 2007

-When we speak about the capability of processes we often refer to a couple indices called Cp and Cpk.
-These two indices, used together, can tell us how capable our process is and whether or not we have a centering issue.
-For the math
+Originally published on March 26, 2007 When we speak about process capability, we often refer to two indices called Cp and Cpk.
+These two indices, used together, can tell us how capable our process is and whether or not we have a cente

 The Cat is Back!